 The effects of the timescale of comparison, the silvicultural approach and the relative success of regeneration are evident.
 Scenario SS2 performs robustly over all timescales, but does depend on successful regeneration.
-Scenario SS3, without successful natural regeneration, performs poorly in longer timescales because of additional costly operations and delayed future rotations.
+Scenario SS3, without successful regeneration, performs poorly in longer timescales because of additional costly operations and delayed future rotations.
 The relative performance of scenario SS4 does depend very much on the timescale considered.
 Transformation practice in reality must be based on a consideration of the current state of a stand, and it may be financially optimal to clearfell and replant a mature stand with a view to transforming the successor crop (Tahvonen et al., 2010).

-Changes to the details of costs and revenues, however, show that NPVs in perpetuity are relatively insensitive to variation in the assumptions tested in the sensitivity analysis (section 3.3).
-Scenario SS2 remains the most valuable and scenario SS3 the least valuable with changes to the base management overhead cost (Figure 5), and in most cases with changes to relative cost (Figure 6) unless scenario SS4 is severely disadvantaged.
-If relative costs are assumed to be equal for all scenarios, which might eventually be the case when CCF management is firmly embedded in corporate practice, transformation to and management of a complex structure actually becomes more profitable than standard clearfelling practice.
+Changes to the details of costs and revenues, however, show that NPVs in perpetuity are relatively insensitive to variation in the assumptions tested in the sensitivity analysis

+(section 3.3).
+Scenarios SS1 and SS2 remain the most valuable and scenarios SS3 and SS4 the least valuable with changes to the base management overhead cost (Figure 5), or relative cost (Figure 6).
+If relative costs are assumed to be equal for all scenarios, which might eventually be the case when CCF management is firmly embedded in corporate practice, the difference in profitability between standard clearfelling practice and transformation to and management of a complex structure diminishes considerably.
 The greater effects of base and relative management costs on SS4 are not surprising, as changes in base cost are magnified by default relative costs, and changes in relative cost (from 200 to 100, or 200 to 400) are greater than for scenarios SS2-3 (from 150 to 100, or 150 to 200).